zw-engineers/java-sessions/src/main/java/com/streams/reduction/readme.md

 # Reduction Operation

+* This is a _terminal operation_.
+* They trigger the processing of the data.
 * There are two kinds of reduction in the `Stream API`.
     * 1st: aggregation = _min, max, sum, etc..._